RohanRajuKakarlapudi/Intelligent-Parking-Guidance-System/README.md

 - **Expansion Plans**: Looking to partner with commercial and residentil complexes to implement and test our system on a larger scale.

 Thank you to everyone who has supported and believed in the potential of the Intelligent Parking Guidance System.
 Here's to further innovation and making every parking experience safe and seamless!

+## Recognition and Certificates

+Proud to share the recognition received for our efforts at the Engineering EXPO 2024 at the University of Illinois Chicago.
+Here is the [certificate of recognition](./path_to_certificate_file) awarded for being selected as the best team from the CS department UIC.